ucsd-cse231-s22/chocopy-wasm-compiler-A/README.md

 ### Which features had interactions that you didn’t expect before you started implementing?

-+ For the inheritance feature, I did not expect to manipulate the parsed ast structure before starting implementation.
-During implementation, I found that manually adding the default methods from super classes will make the later vtable implementation and the override mechanism more straightforward and clean.
-All method-call expressions will go through vtable, even the normal method-call without inheritance built previously.
++ For the inheritance feature, I did not expect to have interactions with the normal method call feature.
+During implementation, to implement the inherited methods, I built a vtable to store the $class$method and use call_indirect instruction to call the corresponding method.
+Thus the original normal method call without inheritance will also transfer to this realization.
 + For the list feature, what I didn't expect is that `[1, 2, 3, True, None]` is a valid list.
 This list can not be assigned to any variable, but can be stored in memory, and besides, `print([1, 2, 3, True, None][3])` can get `True`.

 ### What feature are you most proud of in your implementation and why?